Martigny–Orsières Railway: Rolling stock

 To start operations, MO procured two BCFe 4/4 passenger railcars (1–2) and two CFe 4/4 luggage railcars (11–12) with folding seats for passenger services.
 All four vehicles had the same electrical equipment with repulsion motors.
 The railcars were completely rebuilt with the conversion of the power system in 1949.
 BCFe 4/4 passenger railcars (3–4) were converted from the two baggage railcars.

 The railcars were supplemented with ABDe 4/4 5 in 1955.
 A comprehensive renewal of the rolling stock took place from 1962 to 1965.
 The MO procured three ABDe 4/4 EAV (Eidgenössischen Amt für Verkehr—"Federal Office of Transport") railcars (6–8), three associated Bt control cars (31–33) and two standard passenger coaches (Einheitspersonenwagen).
 In 1983, a fourth, identical railcar was acquired from the Régional du Val-de-Travers (RVT) and classified in the rolling stock fleet as ABDe 4/4 9.
 The EAV motor coaches later received the designation ABDe 537 506–509.

 The NINA railcar RABe 527 511–513, which had already been procured by the successor company TMR, has been in use on the MO lines since 2002.

-Operations

-The hourly Saint-Bernard Express takes 26 minutes to get from Martigny to Le Châble, from where it is possible to take the Postauto or the cable car to the resort of Verbier.

-In Sembrancher, a second set provides connections to Orsières.
-From there, TMR bus services continue to Champex, Val Ferret or the Great St Bernard Pass.